 SC22/WG5 operates an electronic mailing list for distribution of information.
 All valid messages sent since the mailing list started on 1991-10-06 have been archived.
-Click here to access the SC22WG5 archive index.
-See also below for other email indexes.
+Click here to access the index for the sc22wg5 email archive.
+See below for other email indexes.
 For access to the Working Group's document archives see the SC22/WG5 home page.

 Organization of the list

 The address of the list is <list-name> @ <domain-name> where <list-name> is sc22wg5, and <domain-name> is open-std.org.